azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/Prerequisites.md

 - Using helper script
-  - Download the script from [here](./Scripts/ConfigureCustomControlAdditionPrerequisites.ps1)
+  - Download the script from [here](../../TemplateFiles/AzTSToggleFeatureFiles.zip), skip this step if you have already downloaded the deployment package zip
   > **Note:** Script can be downloaded by clicking Alt+Raw button.
   - Open a PowerShell session.
   - Navigate to the download location of the script in PowerShell session.
     - cd "Script download location"
   - Unblock the downloaded script.
-    - Unblock-File -Path ".\ConfigureCustomControlAdditionPrerequisites.ps1"
+    - Unblock-File -Path ".\ConfigureAzTSFeature.ps1"
   - Load the script in current PowerShell session.
-    - . ".\ConfigureCustomControlAdditionPrerequisites.ps1"
+    - . ".\ConfigureAzTSFeature.ps1"
     > **Note:** Do not miss the '.' at beginning of the above command.
   - Connect to AzAccount
     - Connect-AzAccount -Tenant "AzTSHostingTenantId"
   - Invoke the configuration cmdlet
-    - Configure-CustomControlAdditionPrerequisites -SubscriptionId "AzTSHostingSubscriptionId" -ScanHostRGName "AzTSHostingRGName"
+    - Configure-AzTSFeature -SubscriptionId "AzTSHostingSubscriptionId" -ScanHostRGName "AzTSHostingRGName" -FeatureName "CMET"  -FeatureActionType "Enable"

 ## Access to CMET (Control metadata editor tool)